 How can protein cause fatigue?

-Your body hates to have irregularities in its blood sugar.
-At some point in human evolution, the human body developed a unique way to convert protein into sugar.
-If you think back to the time when your paleolithic ancestors roamed the globe, it’s likely that they would not have access to carbohydrate (sugar) sources at all times of the year.
+Your body hates to have blood sugar irregularities, so much so that at some point in human evolution, the human body developed a unique way to convert protein into sugar.
+If you think back to the time when your paleolithic ancestors roamed the globe, it’s likely that they would not have had access to carbohydrate (sugar) sources at all times of the year.

 This process is called gluconeogenesis.
-In gluconeogenesis, your body is able to take protein (let’s say a chicken breast) and instead of breaking it down into amino acids, it’s able to transform the protein into glucose.
+In gluconeogenesis, your body is able to take protein – say a chicken breast – and instead of breaking it down into amino acids, it’s able to transform the protein into glucose.

 Unfortunately, gluconeogenesis can become problematic.
 Do you remember how carbohydrates cause fluctuations in blood sugar?
 Which then causes fluctuations in cortisol levels.
 Which then causes fatigue.
 Well, the same problem can occur when you decrease carbohydrates but increase protein.
 This is how too much protein intake can cause fatigue.